dream-hunter/netflow/README.md

  **0.1.2alpha**

+- 03.11.2022 - Added stacked area charts instead of pie charts.
+A lot of changes and improvements.
 - 01.11.2022 - Added nodes feature that allows to implement distributed collectors network.
 - 01.11.2022 - Changed database structure (using PostgreSQL schemas).